-The change has to start at the level where each parent sensitises their sons towards women, make them empathetic and instil in them the concept of equality of boys and girls.
+The change has to start at the level where each parent sensitizes their sons towards women, make them empathetic and instill in them the concept of equality of boys and girls.

-Researches indicate that pornographic content on youtube, movies or any other visual media, is desensitising the male youth and making them unable to handle or channelise their instincts.
+Researches indicate that pornographic content on youtube, movies or any other visual media, is desensitizing the male youth and making them unable to handle or channelize their instincts.

-There are a lot of laws formed in favour of women but its needs proper and speedy implementation.
+There are a lot of laws formed in favor of women but it’s needs proper and speedy implementation.
 Delay in justice is justice denied.
-As mentioned in “The Washington Post”, dated 29 December,2012, ‘The country has about 15 judges for every 1 million people, while China has 159.
+As mentioned in “The Washington Post”, dated 29 December 2012, ‘The country has about 15 judges for every 1 million people, while China has 159.
 A Delhi high court judge once estimated it would take 466 years to get through the backlog in the capital alone.’